planttheidea/moize/README.md

 export default moize.react(Foo);
 ```

-`moize.react` will auto-apply the `serialize` and `serializeFunctions` options to `true`, which allows for a value equality comparison of `props` and `context`.
+`moize.react` will auto-apply the `serialize` and `serializeFunctions` options, and set `maxArgs` equal to `2`, which allows for a value equality comparison of `props` and `context`.
 You can still pass additional options in the same way you pass them in the default `moize` method.
 Please note this will not operate with components made via the `class` instantiation.

 ### Advanced usage